Crofton Locks: Route

-Just to the west of the top of the lock flight is Wolfhall Bridge, a brick-built accommodation bridge with a elliptical arch, solid parapets and stone coping stones above the parapets.
+Just to the west of the top of the lock flight is Wolfhall Bridge, a brick-built accommodation bridge with an elliptical arch, solid parapets and stone coping stones above the parapets.
 It is built to Rennie's standard design, dating from the opening of the canal and is grade II listed.
 Nearby are the remains of embankments for the defunct Midland and South Western Junction Railway.
 Two bridges formerly crossed the canal, one to join the current West of England Main Line and the second which passed over the West of England Main Line to reach Savernake station.
 The canal widens significantly at this point, and water from the canal feeder from Cofton pumping station flows over a weir into the canal.
 The feeder passes under the railway and another small bridge to the north of the railway.
 The canal then enters Crofton Top Lock, numbered 55, which has an attached accommodation bridge at its downstream end.
 Wolfhall Fields Bridge is another standard Rennie design, although it was altered in the 20th century.
 The lock is of brick construction, with two sets of double gates.
 Those at the upper end have mechanical ground paddles, while those at the lower end have hydraulic paddles fitted to the gates.

 Next comes the unnamed lock 56, Adopters Lock number 57 and Sam Farmer Lock number 58.
 Below the lock Freewarren Bridge carries a minor road over the canal when then squeezes between the railway and canal to reach the pumping station.
 Locks 59 and 60 are unnamed.
 One the north side of the railway is Crofton pumping station, a grade I listed structure dating from 1809.
 It was enlarged in 1843, and restored in 1971.
 From 1826, an extra pump supplied water to Tottenham House.
 The two beam engines can raise 1 ton of water per stroke, with the 1812 engine making 12 strokes per minute and the 1843 engine making nine.
 The pumped water flows for 4900 ft to reach the canal at Crofton Top Lock.
 There is a separate flue for the pumping station, built by the Great Western Railway in 1851 after they bought the canal.
 It is made of brick with iron bands around it, and is grade II* listed.
 A subway under the railway provides pedestrian access between the pumping station and lock 60.